siravan/symjit/README.md

 However, the pip install may not include the correct binary Rust backend for different platforms and the conda-forge install is preferable.

 Currently, **RISC-V binaries are not available from conda-forge**.
-If you want to use *Symjit* on a RISC-V computer, you need to compile it from the source.
+If you want to use *SymJit* on a RISC-V computer, you need to compile it from the source.
 See [Compilation](./docs/COMPILATION.md) for details.

 ```
 cd symjit